gleechi/gleechi.github.io/pages/unity/VirtualGrasp_UnityAPI.md

 ### VG_ReturnCode

-ReturnCode for various VirtualGrasp functions.
-Most functions in this API provide such a return code.
+ReturnCode for various VirtualGrasp functions.Most functions in this API provide such a return code.

 |SUCCESS|Succeeded in processing function|
 |DLL_NOT_INITIALIZED|Failed in processing function because library has not been initialized.|